leoniemclaughlin7/Vincent-Van-Gogh/README.md

 ### Header and Navigation Bar

 * Featured on all three pages, the header contains a clickable logo, that will return the user to the home page and a responsive navigation bar.
 * The navigation bar allows the user to move around the website and includes links to Home, About, Gallery and Sign up pages.
-A border can be seen on the page that the user is currently on.
+A border can be seen when the user hovers over a navigation link.
 * The header is identical across all three pages which enhances usability and consistency.

 <img src="assets/images/readme-images/header.png">